SAP/terraform-provider-btp/DEVELOPER.md

 In case of errors, please check first that you executed the previous steps correctly.
 If you are still stuck, feel free to ask for support by raising a [question](https://github.com/SAP/terraform-provider-btp/discussions/categories/q-a) in the [GitHub Discussions](https://github.com/SAP/terraform-provider-btp/discussions/categories/q-a) of this repository.

 > **Note**: Be aware that when using the development override you must not use the `terraform init`command.
 It is not necessary and may error unexpectedly.

+## Howto Commit

+Once you're done applying changes to the cloned repository, please ensure that the tests can still be executed (by running `make test`) and that the documentation is up to date (by executing `make generate`).
+Afterwards you're encouraged to open a pull-request to this repository.
+Please be aware that we're following the [conventional commits specification](https://www.conventionalcommits.org/en/v1.0.0/), which means the pull-request title has to be structured in a certain way:

+* `fix: typo in the documentation`
+* `feat: new resource xyz added`
+* `refactor!: aligning schemas`
+* `feat(btp_subaccount): a scoped feature`

+For more examples, please have a look in the [conventional commits specification](https://www.conventionalcommits.org/en/v1.0.0/).